Ajay-Research-Lab/Docker/OpenFOAM/README.md

 # Docker - OpenFOAM
-OpenFOAM is one of the very commonly used languages in our numerical development work.
+OpenFOAM is one of the commonly used packages in our work related to computational fluid dynamics (CFD) and fluid-structure interaction (FSI).
 This folder contains:
 - Dockerfile
-- runCpp.sh
+- runOpenFOAM.sh

 ## Dockerfile
 This is the docker file used to create the images.
 The files have been provided to enhance trust and transparency in our images.
 We are happy to add more packages upon request.